 2. Do Some Training Walks with Your Fully Loaded Pack

 For starters, a “fully loaded” Camino backpack should NOT be very heavy.
 You just need to carry 2-3 days of clothes, a light sleeping sack or bag, basic toiletries and incidentals.
 You can do the Camino with a 35 litre backpack and 6-8 kilos of weight (14-18 lbs).
 Use our packing list to figure out what to bring.
+Then use our buying guide to find the perfect Camino backpack pack for your needs.

 But even with a light pack, you’ll want to do at least a few practice hikes with the loaded back just to get your body accustomed to the weight.
 REI has a great video on how to fit your pack and adjust the straps.